 In Fiscal Year 2020, the baseline for this metric was set at a 1.5% rate of recidivism.
-In fiscal year 2021 Q3, 12 providers provided Post-Adoption services to 3,152 children, and in Fiscal Year 2021 Q3 year-to-date, 7 of those providers met the target baseline.
-The average recidivism rate was 1.3%.
+This measure looks at the number of adopted children who received Post-Adoption Services in the prior fiscal year reporting period and then calculates a recidivism rate using the number of children who returned to care within that fiscal year.
+For this reporting period, fiscal year 2023 Q3 Year-to-Date, 11 providers provided Post-Adoption services to 5,545 children and 5 of those providers met the target baseline.
+The average recidivism rate was 1.8%.